elliejeanclark/startup/notes.md

 The | symbol takes the output from the command on the left and pass it to the command on the right.
 The > - symbols Redirect output to a file.
 Overwrites the file if it exists The >> - symbols Redirect output to a file.
 Appends if the file exists
-## HTML
+## HTML Basics
 ### Elements and Tags
 Tags designate what type of text or element your text should be.
 For example the p tag means that the text that is wrapped in that tag is a paragraph element.
 Tags are creates with the less than and greater than symbols before and after the tag.
 The ending tag will have a forward slash / before its name.
+Common Elements:
+* html - The page container
+* head - Header information
+* title - Title of the page
+* meta - Metadata for the page such as character set or viewport settings
+* script - JavaScript reference.
+Either a external reference, or inline
+* include - External content reference
+* body - The entire content body of the page
+* header - Header of the main content
+* footer - Footer of the main content
+* nav - Navigational inputs
+* main - Main content of the page
+* section - A section of the main content
+* aside - Aside content from the main content
+* div - A block division of content
+* span - An inline span of content
+* h<1-9> - Text heading.
+From h1, the highest level, down to h9, the lowest level
+* p - A paragraph of text
+* b - Bring attention
+* table - Table
+* tr - Table row
+* th - Table header
+* td - Table data
+* ol,ul - Ordered or unordered list
+* li - List item
+* a - Anchor the text to a hyperlink
+* img - Graphical image reference
+* dialog - Interactive component such as a confirmation
+* form - A collection of user input
+* input - User input field
+* audio - Audio content
+* video - Video content
+* svg - Scalable vector graphic content
+* iframe - Inline frame of another HTML page
+### Attributes
+Attributes describe the specific details of the element.
+Examples include id and class.
+They are written inside the element tag after the tag name and before the closing greater than sign.
+Single or double quotes are used.
+### Hyperlinks
+The ability to move from one page to another.
+Hyperlinks are represented with the an anchor element (a) and has an attribute containing the address of the hyperlink reference (href).
+### Other things of Import
+HTML defines a header `<!Doctype html>` that tells the broswer the type and version of the document.
+Always include this at the top of the HTML file.
+Comments: `<!--my comment here-->`
+Special characters need entity syntax because they have special meaning in HTML.
+By default a web server displays the HTML file named index.html when a specific request is not made.